 As life goes on, our family obligations change.
 Parents age and require more of our attention.
 They might even require us to become their primary caregiver.

-What will you do if you get laid off in you 50’s, but your financial situation requires you to work until a much later age?
-Recessions occur about every 10 years as part of the business-cycle.
+What will you do if you get laid off in your 50’s, but your financial situation requires you to work until a much later age?
+Recessions occur about every 10 years as part of the business cycle.
 Some companies go out of business.
 Some companies survive by cutting labor expenses to remain profitable.

 Unless you have a tenured position, in many cases, the first employees to get laid-off are middle managers or older employees.
 Loyalty is a thing of the past.
 Just because you were loyal to an employer, it does not mean that they will be loyal to you.
 Just because you want to retain your position, it does not mean that they will retain you.

 Age discrimination is a real issue.
 Under Title VII of the Civil Rights Act of 1964, an employer cannot discriminate based on age.
 The protected age under Title VII is 40 and older.

 Even though it is illegal to discriminate based on age, unfortunately, it occurs.
 I have had to coach hiring managers and executives many times about this law and practice.
 They do not set out discriminate.
 They just tend to see younger prospects as being more budget-friendly and motivated than mature workers.